Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/modules/policies/README.md

-# Policy Framework Component
+# Policies Module

-This contains a folder structure which mimics how policy definitions and assignments are deployed to the management group structure.
+This folder contains policy definitions, initiatives, and assignments imported from the [Azure Landing Zones (ALZ) - Bicep](https://github.com/Azure/ALZ-Bicep).

+TODO: Automate policy import using a GitHub Action.

+## Notes

 All definitions and initiatives are deployed to the root management group.